raygaeta/react-practice/readme.md

-# React TypeScript Vite + TailwindCSS Template 🚀
+# React JavaScript Vite + TailwindCSS Template 🚀

 #### This template provides a modern and efficient starting point for building React applications using TypeScript, Vite, and TailwindCSS.
 Perfect for developers who want a streamlined workflow and optimized performance, this template is designed to accelerate your project development with the latest tools and best practices.

 ---

 ## 🌟 Key Features

-### ⚛️ React + TypeScript Integration
-#### Leverage the power of TypeScript for type safety and a better development experience with React.

 ### ⚡ Lightning-Fast Vite Bundler
 #### Experience super-fast development and build times with Vite, the next-generation front-end tooling.